 AEuCC was founded in 2014 by the four longstanding national Associations of Ceramics Cities, based in Italy (AiCC), France (AfCC), Spain (AeCC) and Romania (ArCC).

-Since then, three new national Associations of Cities of Ceramics have been created in Germany (AgCC), Poland (AplCC) and Czech Republic (AczCC), each of which represents Municipalities with “ancient ceramic tradition”, and 3 of them (German, Czech and Portuguese) are currently in the process of joining the AEuCC, with a formal adhesion scheduled from 1 January 2020.
+Since then, four new national Associations of Cities of Ceramics have been created in Germany (AgCC), Poland (AplCC), Czech Republic (AczCC) and Portugal (AptCVC), each of which represents Municipalities with “ancient ceramic tradition”, and 3 of them (German, Czech and Portuguese) are currently in the process of joining the AEuCC, with a formal adhesion scheduled from 1 January 2020.